nushell/nushell.github.io/book/testing.md

 ## Test modules & test cases

-The naming convention for test modules is `test_<your_module>.nu`.
+The naming convention for test modules is `test_<your_module>.nu` and `test_<test name>` for test cases.

-The test case commands must be exported commands with `test_<test name>` naming convention, without any required parameters.

-You also can define `setup` and `teardown` methods, which will be executed before and after every test case, even if they are failed or skipped.
-A context can be created in the setup command, which will be the input (`$in` variable) in the test case and the `teardown` command.
+In order for a function to be recognized as a test by the test runner it needs to be annotated with `#[test]`.

+The following annotations are supported by the test runner:

+* test        - test case to be executed during test run
+* test-skip   - test case to be skipped during test run
+* before-all  - function to run at the beginning of test run.
+Returns a global context record that is piped into every test function
+* before-each - function to run before every test case.
+Returns a per-test context record that is merged with global context and piped into test functions
+* after-each  - function to run after every test case.
+Receives the context record just like the test cases
+* after-all   - function to run after all test cases have been executed.
+Receives the global context record

 The standard library itself is tested with this framework, so you can find many examples in the [Nushell repository](https://github.com/nushell/nushell/blob/main/crates/nu-std/tests/).